Teikyo Lab.

 One of the diseases that is said to be closely related to extremely long chain fatty acids is inborn errors of metabolism.
 Congenital metabolic disorders, in which people are born with malfunctions in certain enzymes and excessive amounts of amino acids and carbohydrates accumulate in the body, have a variety of symptoms depending on the substances that accumulate, and many are difficult to treat.
 Among the inborn errors of metabolism, lipid metabolism disorder (adrenoleukodystrophy), in which lipids accumulate, is a disease with symptoms such as adrenal insufficiency, central nervous system degeneration, and developmental delay, and is designated as an intractable disease in Japan.
 There is.

-There are many unknowns about these diseases, including the mechanism of onset.
-Associate Professor discovered that in congenital metabolic disorders, extremely long chain fatty acids are regularly bound to some of the phospholipids in cell membranes.
+There are many unknowns about these diseases, including the mechanisms of their onset.
+Associate Professor Hama discovered that in congenital metabolic disorders, very long-chain fatty acids are regularly bound to some of the phospholipids in the cell membrane.

 As a biochemist, I would like to clarify even metabolic processes in order to elucidate the mechanism of pathogenesis.
 With the advent of mass spectrometry, it is now possible to examine individual lipid molecules from the standpoint of molecular weight.
 Using this technology, Dr. Hama conducted a thorough investigation and found that very long-chain fatty acids are bound to phospholipids in inborn errors of metabolism," says Kazuaki Yokoyama, Professor.